jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 > Renoir: Stop this insanity.
 It's time to go home.

 No ideas yet.

 > Act 3: Renoir final boss battle post-script
-> Renoir: We painted hundreds of Canvas worlds, pushing the very boundaries of creation.
-And she never let me forget that every day we spend here has a price.

-Sounds like some black enchantment that trades life for resources

-> Act 3: Renoir final boss battle post-script
 > Renoir: I'll keep the light on for you.
 I hope you find peace.
 Hold on to each other.